Joe (2013 film): Plot

-A 15-year-old drifter named Gary asks Joe, the boss of a Texan tree-poisoning crew, for a job, and impresses him with his industriousness.
+A 15-year-old drifter named Gary asks Joe Ransom, the even-tempered tattooed chain-smoking boss of a Texan tree-poisoning crew, for a job, and impresses him with his industriousness.
 The next day, Gary brings his alcoholic father, Wade, to work, but Wade's poor attitude and laziness get them fired.
 Joe witnesses Wade beat Gary and take his money.
-Gary later goes to Joe's house to ask for his job.
+Gary later goes to Joe's house to ask for his job back, swearing he'll make up for his father's behavior.
 Joe agrees, and Gary begins working for him, hiding his money from Wade.

 Willie Russell, a criminal with whom Joe has a long-standing feud, shoots and wounds Joe as he leaves a friend's house.
 Later, Gary meets Willie and asks for a ride home; when Willie makes lewd comments about Gary's younger sister, Dorothy, Gary beats him up.
 Later, Wade beats to death a homeless man, stealing his liquor.
 Willie confronts Joe at a bar and asks where Gary lives in order to seek revenge.
 Joe does not answer and, when Willie presses him, beats him up.
 Joe tells the bartender to call the police before fleeing to a brothel but leaves after getting spooked by a guard dog.
-He goes home, gets his dog and returns to the brothel, setting it on the guard dog, and has a prostitute give him oral sex.
+He goes home, getting his dog Faith and returns to the brothel, setting it on the guard dog, and has a prostitute give him oral sex.
 He leaves with his dog, who has killed the guard dog.
 Two police officers stop him at gunpoint, and Joe challenges them to a fight.
 Joe is arrested but released.

 Wade asks Gary for money, but Gary denies having any.
 Wade finds food in the cupboard and questions how he can afford food.
 They get into an argument that ends with Wade pulling a knife.
 He leaves but threatens to return and find Gary's money.
 Gary visits Joe, who tells him that he served 29 months for assaulting police officers.
 Gary agrees to help Joe look for his missing dog.
 After spending hours together and bonding, they find the dog and Joe gives Gary his lighter as a keepsake.
 Joe finds Wade walking and offers him a ride.
 They do not get far before Wade insults Gary and accuses Joe of not paying him.
 Joe grabs him by the collar and threatens to hurt him if anything happens to Gary.